eth-brownie/brownie/docs/api-brownie.rst

     Raised when a project requires a version of solc that is not installed or not supported by Brownie.

+.. py:exception:: brownie.exceptions.InvalidManifest

+    Raised when attempting to process an improperly formatted ethPM package.

 .. py:exception:: brownie.exceptions.MainnetUndefined

     Raised when an action requires interacting with the main-net, but no ``"mainnet"`` network is defined in ``brownie-config.yaml``.